North Staffordshire Railway: Coaching stock

 The NSR coaching stock was, even until grouping, predominantly four and six wheeled vehicles.
 Four-wheeled carriages were the norm from the start and the last were constructed in the 1880s, although by then they had progressed from the unbraked coaches of the 1840s with the introduction of the communication cord in 1869 and the simple vacuum brake in 1883.
 The first bogie coaches were introduced in 1906 for use on the Derby–Llandudno service and these were followed by further examples until 1923.
 By 1919 all carriages, except 13 four-wheelers used on miners' trains, had been fitted with steam heating and a number of vehicles had been fitted with through pipes to allow use in trains equipped with Westinghouse brakes.
 Most carriages were constructed at Stoke but some were purchased from companies such as the Metropolitan Carriage, Wagon and Finance Company.

-One area where the NSR was a pioneer was in the use of electrical lighting being the largest of only three British railway companies (Note: The others were the London, Tilbury & Southend and the Great North of Scotland) to switch from oil to electric lighting and not use any form of gas lighting.
+One area where the NSR was a pioneer was in the use of electrical lighting being the largest of only three British railway companies (Note: The others were the London, Tilbury and Southend and the Great North of Scotland) to switch from oil to electric lighting and not use any form of gas lighting.
 The first coach was fitted in 1897 and new stock constructed from 1899 had electric lighting as standard.
 Conversion of the remaining stock was slow and in 1910 there were still some oil-lit carriages in service.